Hip fractures

 After a fall or injury, if you have a fracture, you may experience the following symptoms:

-To determine if you have a hip fracture your orthopaedic consultant will take a detailed history and send you for imaging such as an X-ray, MRI, or CT scan which will outline the extent of the injury.
+To determine if you have a hip fracture, your orthopaedic consultant will take a detailed history and send you for imaging such as an X-ray, MRI or CT scan.
+This will will outline the extent of the injury.

 Treatment for hip fractures